superfeedr/ejabberd-websockets/README.markdown

+> This repo is not maintained and most of the code in here is probably deprecated.

 # Websocket Module for Ejabberd

 This is a module that adds websocket support for the [ejabberd](http://www.ejabberd.im/) XMPP server.
 It's a more elegant, modern and faster replacement to Bosh.